 Beware the Ides of March!
 Get up to your elbows in the language of Julius Caesar

 As a concept, there is nothing particularly inauspicious about the Ides of March or of any other month.
-It was a perfectly ordinary element of the Roman calendar, intended to mark the occurrence of the full moon (which actually falls on the 16th this year).
+It was a perfectly ordinary element of the Roman calendar, intended to mark the occurrence of the full moon.
 For a Protestant audience like Shakespeare’s though, the invocation of a “Romish” means of telling time, especially with its rather pagan dependence on the lunar cycle, would have sounded more than a little ominous.
 Mix in a mysterious stranger, a lion wandering the Capitol, and a “Statue spouting blood,” all with just a dash of political assassination, and it’s no surprise that the Ides has become the most memorable date in all of Shakespeare’s canon.

 This is hardly the only contribution that the play has made to modern English though.
 At the time of writing, Julius Caesar provides the Oxford English Dictionary’s first written occurrence for ninety different senses.
 While this doesn’t guarantee that any of these were truly Shakespearean “coinages” (as groupies of the Bard have been only too happy to attest for centuries now), appearing in such a well-known early text undoubtedly played a role in their continued relevance to the language that we speak today.
 Here are a few of the highlights: